 Last April, The Cooperator ran a piece about the most expensive home ever sold in New York City: a condo purchased by Dell Computers founder and CEO Michael Dell for $100 million at One57, a Central Park-adjacent skyscraper developed by Extell on what is popularly referred to as “Billionaire's Row.”
 But if you google for “Extell” and “most expensive condo” today, this wouldn't even be the most recent hit.

-This time, Extell has outdone itself with Central Park Tower, which looks to be the most expensive condominium project in city history -- as well as the tallest residential building in the country at over 1,550 feet.
+This time, Extell has outdone itself with Central Park Tower, which looks to be the most expensive condominium project in city history at $4 billion -- as well as the tallest residential building in the country at over 1,550 feet.

 “Stratospheric views, exquisite architecture, gracious layouts, and phenomenal service will make Central Park Tower one of the most prestigious addresses on earth,” said Extell on its website about the development, which is expected to be completed in 2020.